Nuclear War With North Korea: Mike Pence Assures Japan Of United States’ ‘Iron-Clad’ Alliance

 — i newspaper (@theipaper) April 18, 2017

-Asked for his statements on the failed missile test, U.S. president Donald Trump said, “They gotta behave.”
+Asked for his statements on the failed missile test, U.S. President Donald Trump said, “They gotta behave.”
 When asked about his next move, he said, “You’ll see.”

 Sean Spicer, the White House press secretary, said on Monday at a briefing that Trump would not be “drawing any lines in the sand” when it comes to North Korea, as reported by Telegraph.